SAERI-Datacenter/ckanext-restricted/README.rst

    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!

+** This extension is based on the no longer maintained EnviDat plugin. (github.com/envidat/ckanext-restricted/forks) **

 CKAN extension to restrict the accessibility to the resources of a dataset.
 This way the package metadata is accesible but not the data itself (resource).
 The resource access restriction level can be individualy defined for every package.